Back to blog

 Using Oxylabs’ solution to retrieve the SERPs results

-First of all, we’ll use Oxylabs’ SERP Scraper API to extract the top results from the SERPs for an inputted keyword.
+First of all, we’ll use Oxylabs’ Web Scraper API to extract the top results from the SERPs for an inputted keyword.
 Remember that you’ll need to get your API username and password to use this piece of code.
 You’ll also need to input a keyword.

 import requests